The Ren & Stimpy Show: Spümcø (1991–1993)

-The series premiered on August 11, 1991, alongside Doug and Rugrats.
+The series premiered on August 11, 1991, alongside two other Nicktoons, Doug and Rugrats.
 Spümcø continued to produce the show for the next two years while encountering issues with Nickelodeon's Standards and Practices department.
-The show was known for its lack of early merchandising; according to Wray, the initial lack of merchandise was "the unique and radical thing" about The Ren & Stimpy Show, as no toy company planned ahead for any merchandise for the show, and Nickelodeon did not want to use "over-exploitive" merchandising.
+The show was known for its lack of early merchandising; according to Wray, the initial lack of merchandise was "the unique and radical thing" about The Ren & Stimpy Show, as no toy company planned for any merchandise for the show, and Nickelodeon did not want to use "over-exploitive" merchandising.

 Kricfalusi described his early period with Nickelodeon as being "simple", as he got along with Coffey, the sole executive of the program.
 When another executive was added, they wanted to alter or discard some of the Ren & Stimpy episodes, but Kricfalusi says the episodes stayed intact since he did a "trade" with Coffey: he would have some "really crazy" episodes in exchange for some "heart-warming" episodes.
 Kricfalusi also said that the program was the "safest project [he] ever worked on" while explaining the meaning of "safe" as "spend a third of what they spend now per picture, hire proven creative talent, and let them entertain."
 He estimated Spümcø's run of The Ren & Stimpy Show cost around $6 million to produce.

 The relationship between Kricfalusi and Nickelodeon deteriorated to the point where Kricfalusi would communicate with Nickelodeon only through his lawyer.
-News outlets and several of the series' staff ascribe the tension to episodes not being delivered in a timely manner.
+News outlets and several of the series' staff ascribe the tension to episodes not being delivered promptly.
 Author Andy Mangels, writing for Wizard magazine, commented that "Kricfalusi's lax treatment of deadlines angered not only the networks, but his loyal viewers as well."
 However, some of the delays were attributed to Nickelodeon's prolonged approval process and withdrawal of approval from scenes and episodes that had been previously approved.
 Another point of contention was the direction of the series.
 Kricfalusi cites the episode "Man's Best Friend" as the primary reason for his dismissal; the character George Liquor is depicted in the episode as an abusive father figure, and Nickelodeon did not want the show to be so frightening and dramatic.